Maryland begins spring football practice with QB stability, key departure

 “We have a great deal of talent on this roster,” Locksley said.
 “We embrace any expectations that we’ve created for ourselves.”

-The quarterback position at Maryland has long been a source of uncertainty because of injuries that led to a carousel of starters.
-Taulia Tagovailoa has helped the school shed that narrative as he enters his third straight season as the clear starter.
-Tagovailoa played well last season, breaking school records for single-season passing yards (3,860) and single-season completions (328).
-He tied for the record with 26 single-season touchdowns.
+That begins at quarterback, which long has been a source of uncertainty because of injuries that led to a carousel of starters.
+Taulia Tagovailoa has helped the Terps shed that narrative as he enters his third season as the clear starter.
+Tagovailoa played well last season, breaking school records for single-season passing yards (3,860) and completions (328).
+He tied the record with 26 touchdowns.

 Tagovailoa’s coaches describe him as a player who studies the game and prepares meticulously.
-He started his Maryland career with a poor showing in his debut at Northwestern, and more than a year later, he credited that loss as a motivator, noting last season that he was “kind of traumatized by the Northwestern game.”
+He started his Maryland career with a poor showing in his debut at Northwestern, and more than a year later he credited that loss as a motivator, noting last season that he was “kind of traumatized by the Northwestern game.”

 Offensive coordinator Dan Enos said: “He wants you to tell him what he’s doing wrong.
 He doesn’t like a lot of fluff.
 He doesn’t need you to pamper him at all.
-He wants you to be honest and up front with him, and he wants to be great.”
+He wants you to be honest and upfront with him, and he wants to be great.”

 After the pandemic-shortened 2020 season, Tagovailoa excelled as a redshirt sophomore.
-He only threw 11 interceptions.
+He threw just 11 interceptions.
 Five of those picks came against Iowa — a Friday night loss that started with hype and ended with disappointment — including three in the second quarter.
-A few of his other interceptions were a product of mistakes by receivers.
+A few of his other interceptions were products of mistakes by his receivers.
 Locksley believes his quarterback had a great season with “one bad quarter.”

 “Prior to that one quarter and after that one quarter, he played big-time football for us,” Locksley said.
 “For him not to get the respect that top quarterbacks in this country or in this league get is disappointing. … There’s no doubt in my mind that Taulia Tagovailoa is one of the better quarterbacks in college football.”

 Maryland’s receivers will be a strength of this team and should combine with Tagovailoa to generate an explosive passing attack.
 Leading receiver Rakim Jarrett (829 yards in 2021) is back for his junior season.
-Dontay Demus Jr., the team’s top wideout at the start of last year, and Jeshaun Jones are both returning from season-ending injuries.
-They both participated in “bits and pieces” of the team’s winter conditioning program.
+Dontay Demus Jr., the top wideout at the start of last year, and Jeshaun Jones are returning from season-ending injuries.
+They participated in “bits and pieces” of the team’s winter conditioning program.
 Maryland also added Jacob Copeland, a transfer from Florida who led the Gators with 642 receiving yards.

 Last-minute loss